-Moreover, subsidies and export-related measures are the most common instruments of industrial policy across the income distribution.
-Appendix Figure A.2 reports the top instruments of IP, splitting countries into groups by income quintile.
-These two instruments are the most commonly used in high-, middle- and low-income countries, irrespective of how we measure IP activity.
-While the dominance of these instruments is overwhelming in high-income countries, low- and middle-income countries also use import tariffs, FDI measures and trade-related investment measures (e.g, local content requirements) relatively more.
+We split all countries in our data into income quintiles based on 2010 GDP per capita data from the World Bank.
+These two instruments are the most common, regardless of how we measure IP activity.
+While these instruments dominate in high-income countries, low- and middle-income countries also use import tariffs, FDI measures, and trade-related investment measures (e.g, local content requirements) relatively more.
 This broader mix of policy instruments, particularly the relatively higher share of import tariffs, would be consistent with the more constrained fiscal capacity faced by lower-income countries.
-The relatively larger use of FDI measures may also signal the fact that in lower-income countries, IP may be used as a way to attract investment from the technology frontier.
+The relatively larger use of FDI measures may also signal that in lower-income countries, IP may be used to attract investment from the technology frontier.

-To understand the specific types of policies used for IP, we report even finer categories in Appendix Figure A.3.
+To understand the specific types of instruments used for IP, we report finer categories in Appendix Figure G.7.
 This figure reveals that most export-related IP measures are deployed via trade-financing, and, to a lesser extent, financial assistance in foreign markets.
 Tax-based export incentives and export subsidies (which are, in general, banned by the World Trade Organization) are much less common.
-Put differently, export-related IP measures tend to operate by providing financing as opposed to directly incentivizing exporting.
-In terms of subsidies, industrial policy is most often deployed via state loans, financial grants, and loan guarantees.
-Production subsidies, capital injection and equity stakes, and tax or social insurance relief are less common instruments.
+Put differently, export-related IP measures tend to operate by providing financing rather than directly incentivizing exports.
+In the case of subsidies, industrial policy is most often deployed via state loans, financial grants, and loan guarantees.
+Production subsidies, capital injection and equity stakes, and tax or social insurance relief are less common.
 Similar to export-related measures, subsidies are thus also typically deployed by providing or supporting financing for firms.

-These findings stand in contrast to long-held assertions about industrial policy.
-First, import tariffs give a highly misleading and very incomplete picture of industrial policy.
-They are misleading because most tariffs do not seem to be used for industrial policy goals (Appendix Figure A.1).
-Moreover, they are highly incomplete because the vast majority of industrial policies are not deployed via tariffs (Figure 6).
-Second, and related, industrial policy and protectionism are often conflated.
-This characterization may have been warranted in an earlier period when tariffs may have been more commonly used for IP goals, but for the current period, the typical industrial policy is not protectionist.
-To the contrary, much industrial policy seems designed to facilitate participation in export markets, an issue to which we return below.
-Finally, this finding highlights that modern industrial policy requires fiscal resources and high administrative capacity.
-Specifically, states need sufficient fiscal revenue to subsidize firms and promote exports, as well as the administrative capacity to identify which firms to support.
-These dimensions of state capacity provide crucial context for interpreting our next stylized fact.
+These findings challenge long-held assertions about industrial policy.
+First, import tariffs give a misleading and incomplete picture of industrial policy.
+They mislead because most tariffs do not seem to be used for industrial policy goals (Appendix Figure G.2).
+Moreover, they are incomplete because the majority of industrial policies are not deployed via tariffs (Figure 7).
+Second, industrial policy and protectionism are often conflated.
+While tariffs may have dominated industrial policy in earlier periods, today's typical industrial policy is not protectionist.
+Instead, much of it aims to boost export competitiveness, a point we explore further below.
+Finally, these patterns highlight that modern industrial policy requires fiscal resources and high administrative capacity.
+Specifically, states need sufficient fiscal revenue to subsidize firms and promote exports, plus the administrative capacity to identify which firms to support.
+These dimensions of state capacity provide context for interpreting our next stylized fact.